owncloud/ocis/docs/extensions/storage/ports.md

 geekdocCollapseSection: true
 ---

-Currently, every service needs to be configured with a port so ocis can start them on localhost.
-We will automate this by using a service registry for more services until only the proxy has to be configured with a public port.
+Currently, every service needs to be configured with a port so oCIS can start them on localhost.
+We will automate this by using a service registry for more services, until eventually only the proxy has to be configured with a public port.

-For now, tho storage service uses these ports to preconfigure the services:
+For now, the storage service uses these ports to preconfigure those services:

 | port      | service                                       |
 |-----------|-----------------------------------------------|